Sir Isaac Coffin

 On 3 April 1811 he married Elizabeth Browne, who was ten years his junior and the daughter and heiress of William Greenly of Titley Court, Herefordshire.
 The couple had no issue and their marriage was an unhappy one, so much so that Coffin had no contact with his wife for seven years from 1812 after allegedly becoming worn down by her zealous devotion to the writing of religious tracts and sermons, particularly in the dead of night.
 Conversely, her many friends and acquaintances claimed that he treated her badly.
 She later moved to Bath, taking the name of Lady Greenly, and they rarely met thereafter.
 Nevertheless, although Coffin only wrote to her once between 1823 and 1835 he always thought kindly of his wife, and indeed after being shipwrecked in 1829 whilst on passage from Charleston to Liverpool he gave his watch to the captain with the intention that it be passed on to her.
 She predeceased him in January 1839.

-Coffin was a tall man of impressive stature.
+Coffin was a tall man of impressive stature with a strong character.
 He was admired greatly by the Earl of St. Vincent for his zeal in driving fraudulent practices and excessive costs out of the dockyards, and he was also highly regarded by Viscount Hood, who had been a friend of his father.
 His first senior officer, Lieutenant William Hunter, reckoned Coffin the brightest officer he had ever nurtured.
 In later years he suffered from gout, brought on by his frequent attendance of social events.
-Always a favourite with children, he was renowned for his activity, joviality, practical jokes and lust for adventure, whilst his lively character and penchant for amusing stories kept up the spirits of his fellow shipwreck victims in 1829.
-On the negative side his impulsiveness could cause offence, and in his role as a commissioner young midshipmen viewed an audience with him in terror.
-One correspondent unconnected with the navy described him as a strange old madcap .
+Always a favourite with children, he was renowned for his activity, joviality, practical jokes, and lust for adventure, whilst his lively character and penchant for amusing stories kept up the spirits of his fellow shipwreck victims in 1829.
+On the negative side his impulsiveness could cause offence, he had a scant respect for his junior officers unless they proved their ability to him, and in his role as a commissioner young midshipmen viewed an audience with him in terror.
+One correspondent unconnected with the navy described him as a ‘strange old madcap’.

 He was well off, and during his career made a good deal of prize-money, allowing him to contribute liberally to charitable causes.
 Although his residence was given as Repham, Lincolnshire, he never really established a home of his own, preferring to live with relatives and in hotels or, if attending Parliament, in lodgings.
 He was a regular visitor to North America in peaceful times, and was the owner of the Magdalen Islands in the St. Lawrence River, which been bestowed on him by the government in 1798 following a chance remark to Lord Dorchester whilst the Thisbe was becalmed off them in 1787.
 In the event he only visited them once, in 1808.
 At various times in his life he manufactured tin pots and invented an oven for baking bread.